GROTON — Long-time town employee Michelle Collette will retire early next year.

 After that, Haddad will meet with the Planning Board to settle on language to be used in advertising for the town planner position.

-A search committee will be formed to review applications and narrow the field of finalists who will be interviewed by selectmen.
+A search committee will then be formed to review applications and narrow the field of finalists who will be interviewed by the board.

-Haddad said his intention for the search process is that it be a “very collaborative” process.
+Haddad told selectmen that his intention for the search process was that it be a “very collaborative” process.

-Collette, added Selectman Stuart Schulman, is “the prototype of the nearly perfect town employee.”
+Collette, added Selectman Stuart Schulman, was “the prototype of the nearly perfect town employee.”

 Collette plans to retire in February.

 Also at their meeting, selectmen met in joint session with the Finance Committee to review a draft of the warrant for fall Town Meeting.